kcghost/busyrc/NixOS.md

 systemd-tmpfiles and opengl drivers
 -----------------------------------

-Another odd issue with starting X is that all of KDE refused to start without the follwing hack in `.xinitrc`:
+Another odd issue with starting X is that KDE initially refused to start without the follwing hack in `.xinitrc`:
 ```
 export QT_XCB_GL_INTEGRATION=none
 exec startplasma-x11